OSGym: Scalable OS Infra for Computer Use Agents: Experiments

 \textbf{Robustness.} In large-scale distributed systems, robustness is critical to ensuring sustained functionality in the presence of inevitable faults.
 OS replicas can encounter a wide range of stochastic failures due to software bugs, kernel crashes, system misconfigurations, or network issues.
 If left unhandled, such failures can accumulate and ultimately halt the entire system.
 To address this, OSGym integrates a decentralized self-recovery mechanism within each OS state manager.
 When a replica encounters a critical error or becomes unresponsive, its local manager detects the failure, isolates the faulty instance, and autonomously initiates a recovery procedure.
 As shown in the right plot of Figure~\ref{fig:scalability_analysis}, even when the system is initialized in a fully crashed state, OSGym is capable of self-restoring all replicas to a healthy condition within a short recovery window.
 This high degree of robustness is essential for maintaining long-term, uninterrupted agent training and evaluation at scale.

-\textbf{Economic Viability.} As shown in Table~\ref{tab:replica_costs}, careful selection of server configurations, particularly those with high memory capacity, allows substantial cost savings when running OSGym at scale.
+\textbf{Resource Efficiency.} As shown in Table~\ref{tab:replica_costs}, careful selection of server configurations, particularly those with high memory capacity, allows substantial cost savings when running OSGym at scale.
 By hosting multiple OS replicas on large-RAM servers, we significantly reduce the per-replica cost.
 For example, using a server with an 88-core Intel E5-2699 CPU and 768~GB DDR4 RAM, the cost per OS replica can be brought down to just 0.23 USD per day.
 This makes large-scale experimentation with hundreds of replicas financially feasible for academic labs.
-Combined with OSGym’s open and permissive MIT license, this cost efficiency makes it practical for both academic and commercial users to pursue research and development of general-purpose computer agents without excessive infrastructure expenses.
+This cost efficiency makes it practical for both academic and commercial users to pursue research and development of general-purpose computer agents without excessive infrastructure expenses.